kor3yy/kulture-blog/src/content/blog/who-is-will-abbass.md

 ---
-title: "Who is Will Abbass?"
+title: "Will Abbass: Seven Foot Views"
-pubDate: 2026-09-02
+pubDate: 2026-08-25
-description: "From professional basketball to photography and creative direction — how Will Abbass is building SFV and putting Halifax's creative scene on the global stage."
+Will Abbass: Seven Foot Views
+A look into Will Abbass’s journey from basketball to photography, the influences shaping his work, and his vision for building a stronger creative community through SFV.."
 ---

 # Who is Will Abbass?